huz4f/huz4f/content/Blogs/Tech.md

 Early childhood experiences from birth to age 8 affect the development of the brain's architecture, which provides the foundation for all future learning, behaviour and health.
+Some studies suggest potential links between heavy technology use and alterations in brain structure and functioning, especially in areas related to attention control and emotional regulation.
+This is mostly studied in children, where developing brains might be more vulnerable.

 Even after 8 years, \
 During early teens and tweens, humans start to learn to become more independent from being very close to parents, what a child consumes during this time is very crucial for character development.